rick-suspends/DevEx-Docs-Validator/README.md

 -----

-## 🛠️ Getting Started (Using the Template)
+## 🛠️ Getting started (using the template)

 To start a new DevEx project using this foundation:

-1. **Fork the Repository:**
+1. **Fork the repository:**

-   Since this repository is a **DevEx Project Starter Template**, the first step is to create your own independent copy by forking the repository.
+   Since this repository is a **DevEx Starter Template**, the first step is to create your own independent copy by forking the repository.

-   1. Create a Server-Side Fork (Web)
+   1. Create a server-side fork (web)

       1. Navigate to the [DevEx Starter Template GitHub page](https://github.com/rick-suspends/DevEx-Starter-Template)

       2. Click the **Fork** button to create a copy of the repository under your personal account.

-   2. Clone Your Fork (Command Line)
+   2. Clone your fork (command line)

       After the fork is complete, clone **your new copy** to your local machine.
 This is the sole remote (`origin`) for your project going forward.